sublimino/nodepdx.github.com/proposals/full-stack-testing-with-javascript-and-nodejs_ryan-roemer.md

 At the same time, *testing* JavaScript web applications continues to be difficult and ad-hoc, particularly on the front-end.
 What if the front-end was (nearly) as easy to test as the back-end?
 What if we could use the *same* tools to test both?

 In this talk, we will explore a unified approach to testing end-to-end JavaScript applications using tools like Mocha, Chai, and Sinon.JS, making things easy, extensible, and conveniently... *similar*.
-In addition to the basics of setting up and running a unified test architecture, we will also touch on subjects such as:
+In addition to the basics of setting up and running a combined test architecture, we will also touch on subjects such as:

 * Writing and testing shared code between the browser/server with AMD/RequireJS.
 * Automating and driving front-end/back-end tests from the command line using PhantomJS and Node.js.